joshblack/awesome-ds/README.md

   - Add a ref to a component
   - Remove a ref from a component
   - Move where a ref is placed within a component

+#### Questions

+- When to add to a component versus creating a new component?
+  - If the props that are being added can exist independently, it might be useful to bake into an existing component
+  - If props being added are coupled, in other words they don't only exist for each other and specifying one without the other doesn't make sense, it might be worth exploring a new component that combines these concepts

 ### Components